 Early Restoration Phase III.
 In October 2014, Texas trustees agreed to Phase III of Early Restoration, a Natural Resource Damage Assessment mitigation project established in 2011.
-Funds are treated by the agency as appropriated receipts to either the Game, Fish, and Water Safety Account No. 9 or State Parks Account No. 64, depending upon the project.
-The proposed projects for Texas total \$18.6 million and include the following: \$10.7 million for Galveston Island State Park Beach Redevelopment; \$2.2 million for Freeport artificial reef; \$3.6 million for Matagorda artificial reef; \$1.9 million for Mid- and Upper-Texas Coast ship reefs; and \$0.2 million for improvements at Sea Rim State Park.
+The proposed projects for Texas total \$18.6 million, all from Appropriated Receipts, and include the following: \$2.2 million for Freeport artificial reef; \$3.6 million for Matagorda artificial reef; \$1.9 million for Mid- and Upper-Texas Coast ship reefs; \$0.2 million for improvements at Sea Rim State Park; and \$10.7 million for Galveston Island State Park Beach Redevelopment.

 Powderhorn Ranch Acquisition.
-The Texas Parks and Wildlife Foundation, using a \$34.5 million award from the Gulf Environmental Benefit Fund administered by the National Fish and Wildlife Foundation, has purchased more than 17,000 acres of coastal prairie known as Powderhorn Ranch, an acquisition thought to be the largest single conservation project purchase in Texas history.
-The Foundation intends to transition the property to TPWD after making improvements on the property.
-Recommendations do not include any additional funding for this acquisition because the agency does not expect to take ownership within the 2016-17 biennium.
+The Texas Parks and Wildlife Foundation, using a \$34.5 million award from the Gulf Environmental Benefit Fund administered by the National Fish and Wildlife Foundation, has purchased more than 17,000 acres of coastal prairie known as Powderhorn Ranch, an acquisition thought to be the largest single conservation project purchase in Texas history, and intends to transition the property to TPWD after making improvements on the property.
+Recommendations do not include any additional funding for this issue because the agency does not expect to take ownership within the 2016-17 biennium.

-7. Texas State Railroad Loan Repayment.
+5. Texas State Railroad Loan Repayment.

 The Eightieth Legislature appropriated an additional \$1,000,000 to TPWD to make a loan to the Texas State Railroad Authority (TSRA) for operations.
 The agency and TSRA reached agreement on a contract that required TSRA to repay the loan by September 30, 2015.
 The language of the contract absolves TPWD of responsibility for enforcing the contract, and TSRA has stated the requirement to repay the loan is contingent upon its ability to pay.
 The bill and contract both directed TPWD to assist TSRA in making an annual report to the LBB, and this reporting requirement was included in former Rider 20, Reporting Requirements: Texas State Railroad, in the agency's bill pattern.
 This reporting requirement will not continue into 2016-17.
-As of February 6, 2015, the report had not been submitted.

-8. Border Security and Participation in Operation Strong Safety II
+6. Border Security and Participation in Operation Strong Safety II

 Recommendations for 2016-17 include \$2,342,476 and 30.0 FTEs each fiscal year (\$4,684,952 for the biennium) from Unclaimed Refunds of Motorboat Fuel Tax for border security purposes.
-This amount equals the 2014-15 appropriation for this purpose, although actual expenditures were lower due to the Fund 99 shortfall (see Item 1d, above).
-As mentioned in item 1d, Replacement funding for Operators and Chauffeurs License Account No. 99, the agency dedicates 30 FTE positions of its more than 500 Game Wardens to border security missions.
+This amount equals the 2014-15 appropriation for this purpose, although actual expenditures were higher due to funding provided for Operation Strong Safety II (OSS II).
+As mentioned in item 2d, Replacement funding for Operators and Chauffeurs License Account No. 99, the agency dedicates 30 FTE positions of its more than 500 Game Wardens to border security missions.
 Rider 15, Border Security, in the agency's bill pattern outlines its standard border security expenditures.